Coronavirus: Need to tackle spread of pessimism and negativity, PM tells journalists

 He said it is critical to improve social cohesion to safeguard national security.
 During the interaction, Modi asked the media to act as a link between the government and people and provide continuous feedback at both national and regional levels.

 "He underlined the importance of social distancing, asking media to generate awareness about its importance, inform people about the lockdown decision by states, and also highlight the impact of spread of the virus through inclusion of international data and case studies about other countries in the papers," a statement issued by the Prime Minister's Office said.
+Later in a tweet Modi said "earlier today, interacted with those associated with the print media.
+We discussed many subjects relating to fighting the COVID-19 menace and the role media can play in times such as this."
 According to the statement, Modi underlined that "it is imperative to keep the fighting spirit of the people up".

-The prime minister also "emphasised that it was important to tackle the spread of pessimism, negativity and rumour mongering.
+He also "emphasised that it was important to tackle the spread of pessimism, negativity and rumour mongering.
 Citizens need to be assured that the government is committed to countering the impact of COVID-19," the statement said.
-The prime minister thanked the participants for the feedback and reminded them of the social responsibility towards the less privileged.
+Modi thanked the participants for the feedback and reminded them of the social responsibility towards the less privileged.

 This information should be shared in newspapers and web portals of the paper, the prime minister said.
 He also suggested that information like location of availability of essential items during lockdown can also be shared in regional pages.
 The journalists and stakeholders from print media appreciated the role played by the prime minister in communicating effectively and leading the country from the front.